KetanThakare/employee-attrition-predictor/README.md

      CRISP-DM framework was followed.

 - ### Web applicatiom aspect
-     Under progress: to deploy the model on AWS server so it's accesible via internet.
+     _(In progress: to deploy the model on AWS server so it's accesible via internet.)_